FRINXio/Learning-Labs/labs/README.md

 # FRINX Learning Labs

-Get to know our software and solutions hands on through a series of labs.
+Get to know FRINX software and solutions hands on through a series of labs.

 ## Labs